Honkai Star Rail Blade build

 • Team – Blade, Welt, Bronya, Luocha

 As a Destruction Path character, Blade is a highly capable bruiser, balancing damage with defence.
 Perhaps the most interesting thing about Blade is that he sacrifices his own HP to deal his high damage, creating a high-risk, high-reward playstyle.
-With the right build, Blade is a force to be reckoned with.
+With the right build and team, Blade is a force to be reckoned with.

 Which Relics should I use for Blade in Honkai Star Rail?

-The best Honkai Star Rail Blade build will use a combination of two different sets to maximise his damage and HP.
+The best Honkai Star Rail Blade build will use a combination of two different sets to maximize his damage and HP.

 Relic Set Effect